 On the other side, Nvidia GPU offers cutting-edge technologies like ray tracing and supersampling.
 These enhance the gaming experience by a considerable margin, but they also cost more.
 AMD Radeon GPU offers similar raw performance for less money.

 Depending on these aspects, there are many combos you can create and choose.
-Check out the difference between Ryzen 3000 and 5000 Series CPU.

 So, here are the best CPU-GPU combos for gaming: